ninabarzh/orchard/mitigations/data/Removing-metadata-from-files.md

 # Removing metadata from files

 Metadata is data about data.
+Metadata answers who, what, when, where, why, and how about every facet of the data that is being documented.

-An image may include metadata that describes how large the picture is, colour depth, resolution, when it was created, and other data.
-Text metadata may contain information about who the author is, when the document was written and how many times it was changed.
-Web pages often include metadata in the form of meta tags.
+* Photos, and images in general, contain metadata.
+For photos this includes how large the picture is, colour depth, resolution, the date and time when it was created, the GPS coordinates of the location they were taken at, camera shutter setting details, and possibly even the name of the program used to edit them.
+* Document metadata is information about one or more aspects of a document, spreadsheet, pdf file, that is not always visible to the person creating them, but can be found by the person who receives them next.
+Comments, track changes, hidden text, mark-ups, properties, attachments and bookmarks are all examples of document metadata.
+Office documents like pdf or Office automatically add author and organisation information to documents and spreadsheets.
+* Web pages often include metadata in the form of meta tags.
 Description and keywords meta tags are commonly used to describe the Web page's content.
 Most search engines use this data when adding pages to their search index.

-And metadata can also be used for other, more shifty purposes:
+This type of metadata can be useful, but maybe you do not want to disclose this information on the web, because metadata can be used for other purposes as well:

 * Metadata is collected by corporations for psychological manipulation in persuasion and advertising.
 * Metadata also plays a number of important roles in [computer forensics](https://tymyrddin.wiki/forensics/start):